swiftlang/swift-evolution/proposals/0527-rigidarray-uniquearray.md

   ///    deferred until the resulting index is used to access an element.
   ///    This optimization may be removed in future versions; do not rely on it.
   ///
-  /// - Parameter index: A valid index of the array. `i` must be greater
+  /// - Parameter index: A valid index of the array. `index` must be greater
   ///     than `startIndex`.
-  /// - Returns: The index immediately preceding `i`.
+  /// - Returns: The index immediately preceding `index`.
   /// - Complexity: O(1)
   public func index(before index: Int) -> Int